Skip to main content

 5. Supply chain complexity

 Managing security in organizations with complex supply chains can be extremely difficult.
 These intricate networks frequently involve numerous tiers of third-party vendors and providers, each with its own set of cybersecurity procedures and vulnerabilities.
-This intricacy can make risk management more difficult because it requires a solid grasp of security throughout the whole supply chain.
+This intricacy can make risk management more difficult because it requires a solid understanding of security throughout the whole supply chain.

-To succeed in managing your supply chain risks, your organization should monitor each level of third-party interaction, identify any security gaps, and implement appropriate security controls.
+To succeed in managing your supply chain risks, your organization should monitor each level of third-party interaction, identify any security gaps, and implement the appropriate security controls.

 As the digital landscape evolves, so do the challenges associated with managing third-party risks.
 Let’s explore the main third-party risk management trends you can leverage in the near future: